dun1-cmmd/week-2-ip-final/README.md

 2. Set up the project locally (Refer to installation process)

-3. Create a branch from develop
+3. Create a branch from develop.

    ``` git checkout -b feature/<name-of-the-feature> ```